 The flavonol galangin has been found to have an antiproliferative effect in human breast cancer cells.
 For example, galangin has been shown to inhibit triple negative breast cancer cell growth and proliferation by inhibiting the expression of cyclin D3, a gene that plays an important role breast cancer development.
 Galangin also may be effective in reducing epigenetic repression of the tumor suppressor gene BRCA1 and restoring estrogen receptor (ERα), raising the possibility that galangin may be used as the basis for developing new treatment for ERα- breast cancers.

 Manuka honey is produced by bees that pollinate the manuka bush native to New Zealand.
+However, in recent years, it has also been produced outside New Zealand.
 Tualang honey is a Malaysian multifloral honey produced by bees who build hives on branches of the Tualang tree.

-Manuka honey has been shown to inhibit triple negative breast cancer growth through the actions of some of the flavonoids present in the honey (chrysin, galangin, luteolin, and quercetin).
+Manuka honey has been reported to inhibit proliferation of ER+/PR+ breast cancer cells in a dose-dependent manner.
+It was also demonstrated to significantly inhibit the growth of tumors in a mouse model of ER+/PR+ breast cancer in one 2024 study.
+Manuka honey has also been shown to inhibit triple negative breast cancer growth through the actions of some of the flavonoids present in the honey (chrysin, galangin, luteolin, and quercetin).
 One study reported that both Manuka honey and Tualang honey reduced tumor growth and mass in an animal model of breast cancer by increasing the susceptibility of tumor cells to programmed cell death.
-However, manuka honey has also been found to have estrogenic activity, stimulating ER+/PR+ breast cancer cell growth and proliferation at some concentrations.

 One study of thyme, pine and fir Greek honey extracts found that they possessed anti-estrogenic activity at low concentrations and estrogenic activity at high concentrations in ER+ breast cancer cells.
 On balance, fir honey increased the viability of ER+/PR+ breast cancer, whereas thyme honey suppressed breast cancer-related processes.